Tanz0rz/haxe-fmod/docs/guides/core-api.md

 # Core API helpers

 `haxefmod.core` binds the FMOD Core API with the same handle conventions as the studio layer (see [Handles and results](handles-and-results.md)).
 Every method keeps its FMOD name, so the [FMOD Core API reference](https://www.fmod.com/docs/2.03/api/core-api.html) with its Haxe tab describes each one.
-This page covers only what the library adds: where FMOD's objects live, the sound factories, and `PcmStream`.

 ## Where FMOD's objects live